2021-2022 Chapters in Good Standing

 3. Click on “Manage Batches”

-5. See the information for the different membership batches you submitted for the 2020-21 memberships.
-See the section “Dues/Fees” to see each batch amount.
-Match that amount to the amount your chapter owes in the Outstanding Payment document(same document referenced above!).
+5. See the information for the different membership batches you submitted for the membership year.
+Match the invoice amount to what you owe.

 6. Click the print icon (it looks like a little printer under the “Actions” column).
 That will download your invoice.